yigitgnc/YG.ASPNetCore.FileManager/src/YG.ASPNetCore.FileManager/README.md

     _processor = processor;
 }
 ```
-Now you can add `HGO.ASPNetCore.FileManager` component view to any razor page or view you want:
+Now you can add `YG.ASPNetCore.FileManager` component view to any razor page or view you want:
 ```cs
 <div style="height: 550px; margin-bottom:20px">
         @await Component.InvokeAsync("FileManagerComponent", new FileManagerModel(){